BrockDSL/Step-by-Step-guide-to-Open-Refine/README.md

 # 3.What are Data Types?

-Data in OpenRefine is auto-sorted into different data types.
+Data in Open Refine is auto-sorted into different data types.
 Since each data type has some slightly different functionality, you may want to understand each data type and its usage.
 Data type is an attribute associated with a piece of data that tells a computer system how to interpret its value.
 Understanding data types ensures that data is collected in the preferred format and the value of each property is as expected.
 Please click on the headings below to expand the title and learn more about the different data types.

 <iframe src="https://h5pstudio.ecampusontario.ca/h5p/42564/embed" width="993" height="537" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://h5pstudio.ecampusontario.ca/modules/contrib/h5p/vendor/h5p/h5p-core/js/h5p-resizer.js" charset="UTF-8"></script>